GarrettArm/Drupal7DBviewer/README.md

 #### How to use:

  - make a folder named 'shared' in this folder.
 Put your sql dumps there.
- - replace the IP address on line 55 of ./conf/nginx/nginx.conf with your local IP address.
-In Powershell, you local IP can be found with the command: "Test-Connection -ComputerName (hostname) -Count 1  | Select -ExpandProperty IPV4Address".
-In bash, use ifconfig or hostname or such.
- - a folder named 'db_data' will be created on first run.
-It will hold your mysql-loaded data automatically.
+ - change the username and passwords in the file named ".env".
+These will be your mysql accounts.
+Any text is fine, but this is our protection against exposing the database to whole library.
+ - did you change the username and password?
+ - are you sure?
- - run the script with `docker-compose up`.
+ - run the script with `docker-compose up -d`.
 On first `up`, wait a few hours while the database populates.
 On subsequent `up`'s, the database will update quickly to match the sql dumps.
  - view your database objects at http://localhost:5150  :devilhorns
  - break your databases as you please -- they are your local copy and not tied to any production server.
  - turn off the container with `docker-compose stop` if you wish.
  - restart with `docker-compose up`

-##### ./shared/ and ./db_data/ shall not be committed.
+##### ./shared/ and ./db_data/  must not be committed.

 #### If you want to get to the mysql prompt: